Last Updated: Jan. 7, 2021

-Recently, there have been mischaracterizations and inaccuracies in news reports and commentary regarding the delivery of government emergency assistance to consumers.
+There have been mischaracterizations and inaccuracies in news reports and commentary regarding the delivery of government emergency assistance to consumers.
 This document works to set the record straight.

-MYTH: Direct Deposit delayed EIP payments.
+MYTH: Direct Deposit delayed economic impact payments (EIPs).

 MYTH: Instant payments would have made funds available to citizens faster than Direct Deposit.